wwang487/UAV-MMI/README.md

 Please delineate flight boundary, water surface boundary, trees, and buildings from aerial image.

-Step (3) - Please convert all delineations into a projected coordinate system, e.g., UTM.
+***Step (3)*** - Please convert all delineations into a projected coordinate system, e.g., UTM.
 Save the nodes of flight boundary and water surface boundary into a txt file, three columns of these txt files should be:

-OBJECTID, X,  Y
+*OBJECTID, X,  Y*

 A sample txt file called Boundary_Point.txt is in the folder ToolkitIInputs/txt/.
 All of this txt files are suggested to put into one folder.

-Step (4) - Please select a home point from orthophoto, this home points should follow two criteria: 1.
+***Step (4)*** - Please select a home point from orthophoto, this home points should follow two criteria: 1.
 Stay away (at least 2 m) from metals; 2) Has clear GPS signal, lands under dense canopy or roofs should not be selected.
 This home point should also be saved into a txt file, three columns of these txt files should be:

-OBJECTID, X,  Y
+*OBJECTID, X,  Y*

 And the txt file is suggested to save into the same folder as step (3).

-Step (5) - Please buffer buildings and trees, e.g., 5 m, and export the buffered blocked map as a tif file, the suggested pixel resolution is <= 0.1 m/pixel.
+***Step (5)*** - Please buffer buildings and trees, e.g., 5 m, and export the buffered blocked map as a tif file, the suggested pixel resolution is <= 0.1 m/pixel.

-Step (5) - Following